All Episodes

 And why is that?

-They are unified and they don't care, they don't hire individual congressmen, they don't hire individual senators or president that thinks for himself, which this president that we have now shows that he can do.
+They don't hire individual senators or a president that thinks for himself, which this president that we have now shows that he can do.

-They want to pick people who will tow the ideological party line, and that is a severe problem because the party line and ideologies are not what fix problems.
+And that is a severe problem because the party line and ideologies are not what fix problems.

 Solutions fix problems.

-And I will just I want to say this to Danielle about what she said before about North Korea.
+And I will just, I want to say this to Danielle about what she said before about North Korea.

 You don't solve a case.

-If you go try a case, you're an attorney, you do a jury selection, you go through and you lay out the facts, you try to prove a guilt or not guilty to uh the jury and to the judge.
+If you go try a case, you're an attorney, you do a jury selection, you go through and you lay out the facts, you try to prove a guilt or not guilty to the jury and to the judge.

-You don't do that in one sitting, you don't do that in one meeting, you don't do that with one crawler of the client, or in my case when I was with the FBI of the person that we may bring up on the stand.
+You don't do that with one proffer of the client or in my case, when I was with the FBI, of the person that we may bring up on the stand.

 You do that over a period of time.